Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Bounds on Krylov Complexity Growth in Chord Space

 where the above quantities are defined in \eqref{eq:relevant defs}.
-Note that the Krylov complexity generating function above does not need to agree with the chord number generating function (i.e.~the thermal two-sided two-point function) $G_{\Delta}^{(\Delta_w)}(\tau_L,\tau_R)$
+Note that the Krylov complexity generating function above does not need to agree with the chord number generating function (i.e.~the thermal two-sided two-point function), which we denote $G_{\Delta}^{(\Delta_w)}(\tau_L,\tau_R)$, although they do agree in the semiclassical limit \cite{Aguilar-Gutierrez:2025pqp}.